edgefarm/edgefarm/docs/knowledge-base/gettingstarted/example-application.md

 There is also a user called `publish` that is allowed to publish n specific subjects - also "*.sensor".
 The `*` acts as a wildcard.
 This is needed, because the producer prefixes it's messages with its unique name.

-The suNetwork `cloud-to-edge` defines that each matching edge node is equipped with a component that is part of that specific EdgeFarm.network.
+The suNetwork `cloud-to-edge` defines that each matching edge node is equipped with a component that is part of that specific edgefarm.network.
 In the end, there is a pod running on each edge node that connects to the network.

 ## Consumer explained